ObengKojo23/Northwind-Business-Analysis-Project/README.md

-## 👀 1.
-Exploring the Database Structure
+## 1. Exploring the Database Structure. 👀
 My first approach for a clear understanding of the Northwind Database was to investigate the table schema including the individual column names, data types, maximum length for the text based columns, and finally constraints on each column.
 This was useful in allowing me to get a better understanding of each table's structure.
 Tables like `Customers`, `Employees`, `Orders`, `OrderDetails`, `Products`, `Suppliers`, and `Categories` tables were explored using this method.

 *Query and Output Screenshot.*
 ![](./images/explore1.png)

-## 👀 2.
-Exploring Table Relationships in the Northwind Database
+## 2. Exploring Table Relationships in the Northwind Database. 🔍
 Understanding the relationships that exists among all tables in the database is key to performing accurate and insightful analyses.
 In this section, I further explored and documented the relationships that exist among all tables.
 This served as a foundational knowledge for how I approached all business questions and subsequent queries in the Northwind Database.

 For this purpose, I used the following approaches: